Office: 724 Salk Hall

 Amy L. Seybert, PharmD, is Associate Professor and Chair of the Department of Pharmacy and Therapeutics at the University of Pittsburgh School of Pharmacy.
-She is also the Administrative Director of Pharmacy, Patient Care Experience and Pharmacy Residency Administrator at UPMC where she oversees clinical pharmacy services at UPMC’s flagship hospital.
-Seybert is an accomplished faculty member, who has been honored as a fellow of the American College of Clinical Pharmacy and of the American Society of Health System Pharmacists.
+She is also the Pharmacy Residency Administrator at UPMC where she oversees pharmacy residencies at UPMC Presbyterian-Shadyside-WPIC as well as the University of Pittsburgh School of Pharmacy.
+Dr. Seybert is an accomplished faculty member, who has been honored as a fellow of the American College of Clinical Pharmacy and of the American Society of Health System Pharmacists.
 She received the American Society of Health System Pharmacists Research and Education Foundation 2009 Pharmacy Residency Excellence Preceptor Award.
 She has earned distinction on the Pitt campus as well, having been recognized with the prestigious University of Pittsburgh Chancellor’s Distinguished Teaching Award in 2006.

 Seybert received her BS in pharmacy and her PharmD degree from the University of Pittsburgh.
 She completed her pharmacy residency in cardiovascular critical care at Tampa General Hospital, and accepted a faculty position at the University of Pittsburgh in 1997.